martynsmith/node-irc/docs/API.rst

     If you set `selfSigned` to true SSL accepts certificates from a non trusted CA.
     If you set `certExpired` to true, the bot connects even if the ssl cert has expired.

     `localAddress` is the address to bind to when connecting.
-Not supported with `secure` option.

     `floodProtection` queues all your messages and slowly unpacks it to make sure that we won't get kicked out because for Excess Flood.
 You can also use